Infrastructure as Code tool for Azure

-All these tools are treated as first class citizens by Microsoft.
-Microsoft either contributes to or leads the development of these tools.
+Most of these tools are treated as first class citizens by Microsoft which is why it contributes to their development too.

 Consideration Factors to chose a good IaC option for Azure

-- To support Hybrid or Multi cloud setup, Terraform or Ansible would be good options.
+- To support Hybrid or Multi cloud setup, Terraform, Ansible or Pulumi would be good options.

 - The tool you select can depend on which stage of DevOps evolution your team is in.
-Going from lesser DevOps maturity to higher, the tools are usually : Azure CLI < (Powershell, Ansible) < (Terraform, ARM, Bicep)
+Going from lesser DevOps maturity to higher, the tools are usually : Azure CLI < (Powershell, Ansible) < (Terraform, ARM, Bicep, Pulumi)

 - You also have to consider the number of teams that manage infrastructure since code structure will be important here.